 Coconut flour also contains MCT oil, which is good for a gut-healing diet and a good fuel for brain cells.

 Personally, I find this recipe so filling that it serves two people, but for a person with a big appetite, 2 pancakes is a good serving size.

-So many people have gluten sensitivities these days, so this recipe is an easy and delicious substitute for wheat-containing flours.
+So many people have gluten sensitivities these days, so this recipe is an easy and delicious substitute for wheat-containing flour.

 No need for baking powder

-Baking powder is fraught with health issues because it either has aluminum or is chalk full of added phosphates.
+Baking powder is fraught with health issues because it either has aluminum or is chock-full of added phosphates.

-These pancakes are fluffy on their own with the combination of eggs and a small amount of coconut flour.
+These pancakes are fluffy on their own with a combination of eggs and a small amount of coconut flour.